-The Wild Rivers Invasive Species Coalition (WRISC) is a partnership of federal, state and local government agencies, land managers, utility companies, civic organizations, and individuals interested in implementing a comprehensive plan to manage the invasive species found in northeastern Wisconsin and Upper Michigan.
+The Wild Rivers Invasive Species Coalition (WRISC) is a partnership of local, state and federal government agencies, land managers, utility companies, civic organizations, businesses, and individuals interested in implementing a comprehensive plan to manage the invasive species found in northeastern Wisconsin and Upper Michigan.

-The local cooperative is led by a Board of Directors focused on reducing the spread of invasive plants and animals that can have devastating ecological and economical impacts to communities.
-Healthy forestry and agricultural production, native fish and wildlife habitat, and water recreational activities are all at risk to these growing invasive populations.
-Because some of these species are widely dispersed across the landscape and jurisdictional boundaries, this cooperative partnership is combining multi-agency resources and expertise to coordinate public education, workgroup activities, control methods and promote best management practices to help slow the spread of these invaders.
+The local cooperative is led by a Board of Directors focused on reducing the spread of invasive plants and animals.
+These non-native species can have devastating ecological and economic impacts to communities.
+Healthy forestry and agricultural production, native fish and wildlife habitat, and recreational activities and properties are all at risk to these growing invasive populations.
+Because some of the species are widely dispersed across the landscape and jurisdictional boundaries, this coalition is combining multi-agency resources and expertise to coordinate public education, workgroup activities, control methods and promote best management practices that will help slow the spread of these invaders.